talonframework/talon_demo/README.md

 # TalonDemo

-A sample app used for protying ides for the talon redesign.
-Don't expect this project to run out of the box.
-I have added this project for people to see some of the concepts that are being worked.
+A sample app used for prototyping ideas for the talon redesign.

-I have only implemented the User, State, and Country scema's so far.
+I have only implemented the User, State, and Country schema's so far.
 The seeds.exs file a log of seed data for these schemas.

+NOTE: This project has been updated to Phx 1.3 structure.

 ## Installation